 When you start to drill, there’s going to be some small concrete chips that collect around the hole, but we weren’t able to tell if there was any dust coming up.
 Bosch claims that the bit reduces airborne dust by 90%, so it’s a good bet that it’s at the start where the other 10% comes in to play.

 There’s also the potential issue of strength.
-Since the core of the bit is hollow, it follows that it won’t be as strong as a solid core bit.
-You should really let the bit and the tool do the work, but I went ahead and put some pressure on it – more than I ever do when drilling in concrete.
-There doesn’t seem to be much chance of damaging it, save for wearing down the tip faster and wearing myself out in the process.
+Since the core of the bit is hollow, it won’t be as strong as a solid core bit.
+You should really let the bit and the tool do the work.
+For testing, I put some additional pressure on it—more than I ever do when drilling in concrete.
+There doesn’t seem to be much chance of damaging it, save for wearing down the tip faster (and wearing myself out in the process).
 Even though the bit is longer than some of the ones you’re used to, it’s still more than capable of holding up in tough conditions.

 Is it a good solution for everyday drilling?

 Not really.
 I’d save Bosch Speed Clean bits for chemical anchor installation tasks and use standard bits for your everyday work.
-For one thing, you can also use a dust shroud over your hole to collect even more of the dust you create.
+For one thing, you can also use a Bosch dust shroud over your hole.
+This helps collect even more of the dust you create.

 There’s a cost consideration in that as well.
 A 9/16” Bulldog Xtreme 18” bit will run you roughly $20 or you can get a 12” for $14.
 A 15” Bosch Speed Clean bit with the same diameter will set you back $68.
 Clearly, it’s a specialized bit.

-Compared to the other options you have for hollow core bits, it’s pretty much in line with what you can expect from Milwaukee and it’s quite a bit less than Hilti.
+Compared to the other options you have for hollow core bits, it’s pretty much in line with what you can expect from Milwaukee.
+It costs quite a bit less than Hilti.

-The big question today is whether or not Bosch Speed Clean rotary hammer bits are part of an OSHA Table 1 compliant solution.
+The big question is whether the Bosch Speed Clean rotary hammer bits are part of an OSHA Table 1 compliant solution.
 The short answer is yes.
 When you use one of these bits in your rotary hammer and connect it to a dust extractor, you’re Table 1 ready without the need for a respirator.

 The Bottom Line

 If chemical anchor installation in concrete is on your menu, it’s worth it to keep Bosch Speed Clean rotary hammer bits on hand.
 It’ll save you time, which we all know is money in the construction industry.
-They’re also easy to use and keep you OSHA compliant for silica dust regulations.
+They’re also easy to use and keep you OSHA-compliant with silica dust regulations.
 It’s tough to ask for much more than that.